TulaneIntroDataScience/TulaneIntroDataScience.github.io/README.md

 ## Additional Resources for Data Science Students

 Over the course of the semester I will update this section with additional links and resources that may be useful for you.
+* *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython* Wes McKinney, O'Reilly Media, 2017.
+Code and notebooks but not text available on [GitHub](https://github.com/wesm/pydata-book)
 * *Data Science from Scratch: First Principles with Python*, Joel Grus.
-O’Reilly Media Inc., 2015.
-Code but not text available online at: [https://github.com/joelgrus/data-science-from-scratch](https://github.com/joelgrus/data-science-from-scratch)
+O’Reilly Media, 2015.
+Code but not text available on [GitHub](https://github.com/joelgrus/data-science-from-scratch)
+* *Introduction to Machine Learning with Python: A Guide for Data Scientists*, Andreas C. Müller and Sarah Guido, O'Reilly Media, 2016.
+Code but not text available on [GitHub](https://github.com/amueller/introduction_to_ml_with_python)

+Some Fun readings about Data Science and some key figures.
+* [John W. Tukey: His Life and Professional Contributions](https://cmsc320.github.io/files/tukey.pdf).
+David R. Brillinger.
+The Annals of Statistics Vol 30, No. 6, 2002.
+* [50 Years of Data Science](https://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf).
+David Donoho.
+Manuscript Based on Invited Talk, Princeton 2015.

 A large debt for this course is owed to John P. Dickerson at UMD and his course ([http://jpdickerson.com/](http://jpdickerson.com/)).